Bill Hudson (footballer): St Kilda (VFL)

 Having been transferred to Victoria with the AIF, he played five games for St Kilda in 1942, the first of which was the round 11 match against North Melbourne on 18 July 1942.
 Selected as nineteenth man, Hudson came on in the second quarter and kicked three goals.

 Cricket

 He played for cricket for the Adelaide Cricket Club.
 From the 1936/1937 season to the 1940/1941 season, he "scored 342 runs from 26 innings (three not out) for an average of 14.86 and a top score of 65".

 Military service

 Employed as a printer at Vardon and Sons Printing Works, he enlisted in the Second AIF in October 1941.

 Death

 Hudson served as a lance-corporal in the Pacific theatre of the Second World War, and died of injuries sustained — "accidentally killed in a grenade explosion" — while fighting the Japanese, in New Guinea on 11 April 1945.
-He was buried at the Bomana War Cemetery on 15 April 1945.Private Casualty Advices, The (Adelaide) Advertiser, (Saturday, 21 April 1945), p.9.
+He was buried at the Bomana War Cemetery on 15 April 1945.